Winning as a Paint Company by Delivering on a Better Business Model

 Door - Entry door and garage door sealing and restoration

 Once again, my standard for quality was challenged as I began coating substrates that required products beyond paint.
-Just like the paintable surfaces, I was finding that these substrates had to be restored in order to establish integrity in the substrate before applying any prep or top coat products.
+I found that these substrates had to be restored in order to establish integrity in the substrate before applying any prep or topcoat products.
 For instance, prior to sealing a flagstone patio and sidewalk, the mortar between each stone would need to be tuck pointed.
 Again, the objective was to bring maximum value to the consumer as well as to do the job right, so restoring the substrate before sealing it was vital.

 Some of the additional restoration contracting services consist of: